signalwire/signalwire-js/.changeset/fast-singers-raise.md

 '@signalwire/js': patch
 ---

-[internal] migration out of .doc files + intellisense improvements
+Remove all the internal docs.ts files and overall intellisense improvements.